 Without power, none of our battery-supported gadgets work.
 You never know when you’ll need to power up, so it is best to be prepared.
 Having access to a charge 24/7 is vital.

 Bonus, the battery includes a flashlight that doubles as an emergency beacon.
-It’s worth every penny of the $100.
+It’s worth every cent of the $100 asking price.
 A 10,000mAh version is also available for $80 if you want to save a few bucks.

 Anker PowerPort Atom III